Skip to navigation Skip to content

 You need to check your bank account details.

-• Phone us on 131 272
+- calling us on 131 272.

 Customer does not respond to CAL

-If the customer does not respond to the CAL, update the Bank details window in Cuba to reflect the latest bank account details obtained from Centrelink.
+If the customer does not respond to the CAL, update the Bank details window in Cuba to reflect the bank account details obtained from Centrelink.

-Note: do not process a manual disbursement as there is a risk the customer will be paid twice.
+Do not process a manual disbursement as there is a risk the customer will be paid twice.

 Disbursement SAP error + Read more ...